ICC rates Ahmedabad pitch which hosted ODI World Cup final as 'average' | Sports-Games

 The pitches used in India's league matches against South Africa, England, Pakistan and Australia in Kolkata, Lucknow, Ahmedabad and Chennai respectively were also rated as 'average' by the ICC.

-However, the Wankhede Stadium pitch on which India face New Zealand in the semifinals received a ‘good’ rating.
-There were media reports ahead of that match, suggesting that the hosts had switched pitch, offering a used surface instead of a fresh one.
+However, the Wankhede Stadium pitch on which India faced New Zealand in the semifinals received a 'good' rating.
+There were media reports ahead of that match suggesting that the hosts had switched pitch, offering a used surface instead of a fresh one.

 The ICC also gave an ''average'' rating to the Eden Gardens pitch in Kolkata which hosted the second semifinal between Australia and South Africa.